xcherryio/apis/goapi/xdbapi/docs/AsyncStateConfig.md

 `func (o *AsyncStateConfig) HasLoadGlobalAttributesRequest() bool`

 HasLoadGlobalAttributesRequest returns a boolean if a field has been set.

+### GetLoadLocalAttributesRequest

+`func (o *AsyncStateConfig) GetLoadLocalAttributesRequest() LoadLocalAttributesRequest`

+GetLoadLocalAttributesRequest returns the LoadLocalAttributesRequest field if non-nil, zero value otherwise.

+### GetLoadLocalAttributesRequestOk

+`func (o *AsyncStateConfig) GetLoadLocalAttributesRequestOk() (*LoadLocalAttributesRequest, bool)`

+GetLoadLocalAttributesRequestOk returns a tuple with the LoadLocalAttributesRequest field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLoadLocalAttributesRequest

+`func (o *AsyncStateConfig) SetLoadLocalAttributesRequest(v LoadLocalAttributesRequest)`

+SetLoadLocalAttributesRequest sets LoadLocalAttributesRequest field to given value.

+### HasLoadLocalAttributesRequest

+`func (o *AsyncStateConfig) HasLoadLocalAttributesRequest() bool`

+HasLoadLocalAttributesRequest returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)